Abha Khetarpal

 Abha was one of the four protagonists in the documentary Accsex.
 She has authored Disabled Lives Matter, Warrior on Wheels and several other books and research publications.

 Personal life

 Abha Khetarpal was born in Ambala, Haryana to parents who were migrants from Burma.
 Both her parents were teachers.
 Khetarpal contracted polio at the age of three.
 She has been using assistive technology like leg braces, spinal braces, and a wheelchair for mobility.
 Khetarpal went through therapies, reconstructive surgeries, and procedures including hip correction and procedures to improve scoliosis.
 After attending four years of regular school, she faced inaccessibility and continued her higher studies through distance education.

 Khetarpal started writing poetry in Hindi at the age of 18.

 Education

-Khetarpal was home-schooled by both her parents, who were teachers, up till class 9th.
+Khetarpal was home-schooled by both her parents, who were teachers, up until 9th grade.
 She was able to join a regular school that made arrangements for the classroom to be shifted to the ground floor so that she could attend the classes.